ceph/ceph/doc/mgr/orchestrator_cli.rst

     orchestrator device ls [node]

-Query the status of a particular service (mon, osd, mds, rgw).
+Query the status of a particular service (mon, osd, mgr, mds, rgw).
 For OSDs the id is the numeric OSD ID, for MDS services it is the filesystem name:

 ::